Baldwin Insurance Group (BWIN)

 We think that the latest earnings result is only one piece of the bigger puzzle.
 If you’re deciding whether to own Baldwin Insurance Group, you should also grasp the company’s longer-term business quality and valuation.

-There are numerous reasons why we think Baldwin Insurance Group is one of the best business services companies out there.
+Aside from its balance sheet, Baldwin Insurance Group is a pretty good company.
 For starters, its revenue growth was exceptional over the last five years.
 And while its cash profitability fell over the last five years, its expanding adjusted operating margin shows the business has become more efficient.
 Additionally, Baldwin Insurance Group’s astounding EPS growth over the last five years shows its profits are trickling down to shareholders.